jwilferd10/ForecastFinder/README.md

 - JavaScript
 - OpenWeather API

-## :minidisc: Installation and Usage:
+## :minidisc: Getting Started:
-   - Enter the name of the city
+   - Enter a city name or zip code in the search input field.
-   - Current conditions appear on the main box.
+   - Press Enter or click the Search button to retrieve the weather information for the entered location.
-   - Five day forecast appears at the bottom of current conditions
+   - View the current weather conditions and the five-day forecast on the app.
-   - For each search, previously searched cities will appear under the search input
+   - Access previous search results by clicking on the search history buttons.

 ## :e-mail: Contact Information:
 - ### [jwilferd10](https://github.com/jwilferd10)